mark-watson/Clojure-AI-Book/manuscript/docs_qa.md

 ```

-## Using Local Embeddings Vector Database With OpenAI GPT APIs
+## Using Local Embeddings Vector Database with OpenAI GPT APIs

 The main application code is in the file **src/docs_qa/core.clj**: